alishdipani/Neural-Style-Transfer-Audio/README.md

   1. Library for loading Audio files -

-	  * To load audio files librosa should be used instead of audiolab because lirosa has more features to manipulate and analyse audio files.
+	  * To load audio files librosa should be used instead of audiolab because lirosa has more features to manipulate and analyze audio files.

   2. Preprocessing -